-Sony RX1 versus Sony RX1R II
+Sony RX1 vs RX1R II

 The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in September 2012 and October 2015.
 Both the RX1 and the RX1R II are fixed lens compact cameras that are equipped with a full frame sensor.
-The RX1 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The RX1 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

-Body comparison: Sony RX1 vs Sony RX1R II
+Body comparison: Sony RX1 vs RX1R II

 In this particular case, the Sony RX1 and the Sony RX1R II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX1R II is markedly heavier (5 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX1R II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-|Sony RX1»||113 mm||65 mm||70 mm||482 g||270||no||2012||2,799||discont.||check|
+|Sony RX1»||113 mm||65 mm||70 mm||482 g||270||n||Sep 2012||2,799||-||Sony RX1|

-|Sony RX1R II (⇒ lft)||113 mm||65 mm||72 mm||507 g||220||no||2015||3,299||latest||check|
+|Sony RX1R II«||113 mm||65 mm||72 mm||507 g||220||n||Oct 2015||3,299||Sony RX1R II|

-Sensor comparison: Sony RX1 vs Sony RX1R II
+Sensor comparison: Sony RX1 vs RX1R II

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.